On the day of your arrival you will be met at the airport by our guide and driver and taken to your hotel.

 The Summer Palace is where the emperors escaped the heat of Beijing, and it’s as famous as the Forbidden City, and rightfully so.
 Cruising out onto the surrounding lake (Lake Kunming) is a lovely end to the visit.

-In the afternoon you will learn to make dumplings.
+A flight will take you to Xi'an.
+After arrival at hotel and short rest,you will learn to make dumplings.
 Dumplings with meat and vegetable filling are very popular in Northern China.
-Our teacher will share some basic skills of dumpling making and then enjoy the fruits of your labor.
+Your teacher will share some basic skills of dumpling making and then enjoy the fruits of your labor.
 You’re taken dinner here and sample of banquet and learn about the different dishes and meanings behind some of them.

 The wonders continue with the Terracotta Warriors and Horses; many don’t know that each one is unique.
 An excellent museum and film give more insights, as will your private guide.
 If you would like to spend more time with the warriors and less in the museum, just let your guide know.

 Hunan and Sichuan cuisine is served for lunch in the A Wa Shan Zhai Restaurant.

-Back in the city, the Big Wild Goose Pagoda in Da Ci'en Temple and Xi'an Imperial Fine Arts center end the day, before dinner at Tang Yuegong Hot pot Restaurant.
+Back in the city,the Big Wild Goose Pagodain Da Ci'en Temple, before dinner at Tangyuegong Hot pot Restaurant.

-Today you get to cycle along Xian City Wal, on one of the oldest and most complete city defenses in China.
+Today you get to cycle along Xian City Wall, on one of the oldest and most complete city defenses in China.
 If weather is not good, or you would prefer it, a visit to the Bell Tower is available.
 Riding or walking on the wall provides a great overview of the city and much of the old style roofing can still be seen.

 The Great Mosque and the Xian's Muslim quarter, where the descendants of Silk Road traders live, is an exotic addition to the day.
 It really opens up Xi’an to a side of its history many travelers can miss, Xi’an’s link to the Silk Road.